Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Experiments

-We compare the keypoint detection results of PPL with other unsupervised pose estimation methods and present the results in \textbf{Table \ref{tab:human3.6m}} (Human3.6m) and \textbf{Table \ref{tab:taichi}} (Taichi).
-On both datasets, PPL significantly outperforms all baselines across all image resolutions.
-Among the baselines, AutoLink \citep{autolink} also incorporates learnable connectivity priors, similar to our PPL.
-However, its performance is inferior due to the absence of hierarchical memory.
-Additionally, we note that STT \citep{template}, a baseline with human-defined priors, still underperforms compared to our PPL.
-Consistent with HPE \citep{template-tuning}, this suggests that pre-defined priors are not always optimal, and our PPL is able to learn more representative priors that outperform those manually defined.
+We compare the keypoint detection results of PPL with other unsupervised pose estimation methods and present the results in \textbf{Table \ref{tab:performance}}.
+On all datasets, PPL outperforms all baselines across all image resolutions.
+We note that STT \cite{template}, a baseline with human-defined priors, underperforms PPL.
+Consistent with HPE \cite{template-tuning}, this suggests that pre-defined priors are not always optimal.
+PPL can learn more representative priors that outperform those manually defined.
+Among the baselines, AutoLink \cite{autolink} also incorporates learnable connectivity priors; but its performance is inferior to PPL due to the absence of hierarchical memory.

+To demonstrate that PPL’s advantage comes from the learned priors rather than temporal consistency in video datasets, we treat all video frames as independent images and use randomly masked images as $I_{ref}$ to train PPL on the video datasets.
+We denote the resulting model as PPL*.
+Notably the results of PPL* on Human3.6m and Taichi in \textbf{Table \ref{tab:PPL*}} in \textbf{Appendix \ref{app-add-ablation}} show that even without temporal consistency in video reference frames as supervision, PPL* continues to outperform AutoLink.
+This highlights that the effectiveness of PPL stems primarily from its pose prior, rather than from cross-frame reconstruction.

+Additionally, we provide the result comparisons between our PPL and \cite{keypoint-sd} in \textbf{Table~\ref{tab:comparison-sd}} in \textbf{Appendix \ref{compare-sd}}.
+It is noteworthy that PPL performs competitively with \cite{keypoint-sd}, which is based on priors from pre-trained text-image stable diffusion models, despite PPL being much smaller in size and relying solely on the visual modality rather than both text and vision.

+We also present visual comparisons of the estimated poses between our PPL and AutoLink in \textbf{Figure \ref{fig:PPL_AutoLink}}.
+From scenes without complex backgrounds (Row 1), both AutoLink and PPL can predict correct poses.
+However, in more challenging settings—such as those with high-contrast backgrounds (Row 2) or where arms blend into the background (Row 3)—AutoLink occasionally misplaces keypoints on the background, resulting in implausible poses.
+In contrast, PPL consistently attends to the human body, leveraging its learned pose prior to enforce realistic body constraints.